pincher-chen/Matgen-toolkit/README.md

 ```
 usage: ./bin/CSD_classify --input_dir=string --output_dir=string [options] ...
 options:
   -i, --input_dir        csd folder location (string)
   -o, --output_dir       classification result export location (string)
-  -m, --specific_metal    only remove specified metal elements(the input form likes Fe-Cu-Zn), default is all metal elements (string [=])
   -d, --skin_distance    the skin distance(coefficient) you want to use (double [=0.25])
+  -r, --remove           only remove the cif which contains special elements or special bonds(the input form likes special meatal/special bonds(Fe|Cu/Fe-O|C-O&C-H) or only input one of them, please use '/' as separators for elements and bonds) (string [=])
+  -k, --keep             only keep the cif which contains special elements and special bond(the input form likes special meatal/special bonds(Fe|Cu/Fe-O|C-O&C-H) or only input one of them, please use '/' as separators for elements and bonds (string [=])
   -l, --log              print the detail log, no log by default
   -?, --help             print this message
 ```

 ### Example